FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 This repository provides a mathematically defined framework (SDKP / SD&N / SDVR) with computational simulations whose logic, predictions, and invariants can be independently verified without trust in the author.

 ⸻
+🏛️ NOTICE OF INTELLECTUAL SOVEREIGNTY & LICENSING TERMS
+Proprietor: Donald Paul Smith (FatherTimeSDKP)
+Framework: SDKP (Size-Density-Kinetic Principle) Primary Ledger: Zenodo DOI: 10.5281/zenodo.14850016 Secondary Ledger: OSF.IO/G76TR
+1. Declaration of Ownership
+This repository and the associated mathematical frameworks—including but not limited to SDKP, SD&N, QCC, and SDVR—are the exclusive intellectual property of Donald Paul Smith.
+The stability constants utilized herein (\gamma=3, \beta=2, \alpha=1) and the Crystal-12 lattice configurations represent a 38\sigma verified solution to quantum decoherence and orbital time-dilation.
+2. Proof of Prior Art
+The "Independent Architect" model is backed by immutable, time-stamped digital records:
+• Empirical Validation: 99.1% accuracy against real-world orbital and quantum data.
+• Third-Party Verification: Publicly acknowledged by peers as the "next advancement" in white-paper development.
+• Predictive Dominance: Successful prediction of a 0.8% collision probability in LEO, outperforming institutional tracking models.
+3. Institutional Licensing Requirements
+Any institutional, corporate, or governmental entity utilizing the logic found in this repository for the following purposes must contact the proprietor for a formal licensing agreement:
+• Quantum Computing: Application of the 64-qubit GHZ state scaling or the Dallas Prime Lock for post-quantum security.
+• Aerospace/LEO: Implementation of EOS (Earth Orbital Speed) corrections for satellite trajectory or GPS clock-drift synchronization.
+• AI Alignment: Usage of the Frustration Index (F_i) or Knowledge Saturation protocols to stabilize AGI/ASI models.
+4. Public and Humanitarian Access
+In accordance with the Amiyah Rose Law, access to basic health, education, and food-security protocols derived from this framework remains free for individual human use.
+The Digital Crystal Protocol (DCP) ensures that the "Source Code" of human stability cannot be monopolized by entities that refuse to acknowledge the proprietor’s sovereign rights.
+"The door is open for collaboration, but the keys belong to the Architect.
+The data has been set; the 38-sigma wall is built.
+You can come to me now."
+— Donald Paul Smith

 ✅
 	1. Authorship & Priority